 One of my favorite things about this gift (other than how cute the bottles are!) is that you can make them in advance.
 In fact – this is a gift that will actually get better with time, which is quite the opposite of a lot of other homemade goodies.
 Simply slit two vanilla beans down the middle, drop them into 375ml of vodka (I used the red Smirnoff) and within a few weeks you will have infused pure vanilla extract that someone can use in all sorts of recipes like granola, pumpkin bread, French toast, and oatmeal.
-And save some money by ordering your vanilla beans online (Amazon is cheaper for large quantities while J. Crowe’s Marketplace is better for small orders) instead of buying them at the grocery store!
+And save some money by ordering your vanilla beans online instead of buying them at the grocery store!
+Amazon is cheaper for large quantities, but reviews are mixed.
+We get ours from J. Crow’s Marketplace.

 - Assorted Whole-Grain Muffins

 I adore all those cute treat boxes this time of year, and the ones pictured below from Michael’s Craft Store (that I purchased with a 40% off coupon) are no exception.
 But just because they are “treat” boxes doesn’t mean you have to fill them with cookies, sweets, and cupcakes…try thinking “out of the box” instead!
 Okay, kidding.
 There’s nothing like a cheesy joke to lighten the day.
 Anyway, pictured is an assortment of whole-grain pumpkin, zucchini, corn bread, and blueberry muffins or you could also add some banana nut or cinnamon raisin muffins to the mix as well.
 As far as I am concerned you can’t go wrong!
 (Hint: Make your muffins in advance, and store them in the freezer until gift-giving time.)